Why Proper Bookkeeping is Crucial for Business Success

 Well-kept records provide the foundation for realistic budgeting and projections.
 Well-supported projections can help you identify cash flow shortfalls and plan for managing them with minimal impact on your business and minimal debt expense.
 Alternatively, it can also show when excess cash is projected to be in your account to better plan to invest the excess in business growth, in financial accounts to maximize interest, or even in taking the cash out for your personal life.

-Projections also allow you to make better strategic decisions as the year unfolds.
+Realistic projections also allow you to make better strategic decisions as the year unfolds.
 The one thing we know about strategic planning and projections, they won’t be accurate.
 By comparing actual vs. expected income and expenses, you can identify exactly where your business reality deviates from your plan and adjust your strategy accordingly.

 Accessing Financing & Opportunies